viam-modules/viam-mlmodelservice-triton/README.md

 The version here is `1` but it can be any positive integer.
 Newer versions will be preferred by default.

+After creating your model repository, configure the required attributes to deploy your model on your robot.
+Navigate back to the **Config** tab of your machine in the Viam app.
+Fill in the required **Attributes** to deploy the model:

 ### Attributes

-After creating your model repository, configure the required attributes to deploy your model on your robot.
 The following attributes are available for the MLModel service `viam:mlmodelservice:triton`:

 | Name | Type | Inclusion | Description |